ahmedalhulaibi/ahmedalhulaibi/projects.md

 # Projects
 ---
+## json2go - Generate Go Struct Code from JSON
+A go package and CLI app which generates code for a Go struct from input JSON.
+This speeds up development time for writing source to map large JSON objects to Go structs.

+<a href="https://github.com/ahmedalhulaibi/json2go" target="_blank">GitHub Source</a>

+---
 ## flatfile - Flat File Parser
 A Go package to unmarhsal flat file records into a struct.
 Allows developer to define file layouts using struct tags.